shivankushsingh09/FitKit/README.md

 # FitKit - Your All-in-One Fitness Toolbox

 FitKit is a comprehensive, easy-to-use web application designed to help you track, analyze, and improve your health and fitness journey.
-Whether you're monitoring your calories, checking your BMI, or keeping count of your daily steps, FitKit brings all essential tools together in one place.
+Whether you're monitoring calories, checking your BMI, logging steps, or tracking hydration, FitKit brings all essential tools together in one place.

 ## 🚀 Live Demo